JeanaDeLaire/accounting-system/README.md

 ```

 ## Setup the Web UI
-Follow the steps in the Wep UI README for setup and running the frontend UI: [Web UI](https://github.com/JeanaDeLaire/accounting-system-app)
+Follow the steps in the Web UI README for setup and running the frontend UI: [Web UI](https://github.com/JeanaDeLaire/accounting-system-app)

 ## Testing